client.conf(5)

 X.509 Certificate Validation

 CUPS supports validation of the certificate's commonName and subjectAltName field values, the certificate expiration date, and the certificate's root certificate(s), if any.
 Self-signed certificates are "pinned" (stored) to the host in order to do validation.
-Validation for certain non-printing servers may add additional restrictions to the policy defined in the client.conf file, for example OAuth authorization requires a CA-signed certificate.
+Validation for certain non-printing servers may add additional restrictions to the policy defined in the client.conf file.
+For example, OAuth authorization requires a CA-signed certificate.

 The AllowAnyRoot directive controls whether unpinned self-signed certificates are acceptable.
 The TrustOnFirstUse directive controls whether self-certificates are automatically pinned in the per-user certificate store for subsequent host validations.
 When AllowAnyRoot is disabled, TrustOnFirstUse is also disabled.